For engineering hiring teams

 A silent watcher that grades like a senior engineer.

-The watcher agent has full context — the diff, the prompt history, the test runs — and never speaks to the candidate.
-It builds an evidence-cited score against your rubric and flags the moments that actually matter: shortcuts that hide tradeoffs, tests that don't really exercise the thing they claim to.
+The watcher agent sees everything: the diff, the prompt history, the test runs.
+It never speaks to the candidate.
+Instead it builds an evidence-cited score against your rubric and flags the moments that actually matter, like shortcuts that hide tradeoffs, or tests that don't really exercise the thing they claim to.

 • Doesn't interrupt thinking.
 No probes, no pop-ups, no chat.
-The candidate works the way they actually work — with their assistant, uninterrupted.
+The candidate works the way they actually work, with their assistant, start to finish.

 • Every score is auditable.
 You see the verbatim transcript moment behind each dimension score, and can override the recommendation with a single click.